-471G Advanced Federal Taxation.
-(3) A study of advanced topics in federal taxation.
-The course will address compliance and planning issues in the taxation of corporations, partnerships, estates and trusts, and other advanced topics.
-Prerequisite: ACCT 371 with a grade of
+471G Tax Research.
+(3) Tax research tools and methods are used to investigate advanced tax planning and compliance topics.
+Prerequisite: ACCT 371 with a grade of C or better.

+510 CPA Regulation.
+(1) Students review, learn and demonstrate knowledge of concepts in Business Law, the regulation of professional tax accountants, and the professional practice of accounting in individual, entity, and multistate taxation to finalize preparation for the CPA examination.
+Prerequisites: Graduate standing and ACCT 372 and BL 431 or equivalents.

+520 CPA Financial Accounting and Reporting.
+(1) Students synthesize and demonstrate knowledge of concepts and apply them to the practice of Financial Accounting and Reporting to finalize preparation for the CPA Exam.
+Prerequisites: Graduate standing and ACCT 343 or equivalent.

+530 CPA Business Environment and Concepts.
+(1) Students synthesize and demonstrate knowledge of the Business Environment and Concepts as applied to the practice of professional accounting and finalize their preparation for the CPA Examination.
+Prerequisites: Graduate standing and ACCT 351, ACCT 451, BCOM 320, DS 303, FIN 331, IS 340, MGT 349 or equivalents.

-537 Issues in International Accounting.
+- 537 Issues in International Accounting.
 (3) An investigation of the external and internal reporting problems encountered by multinational business entities and a study of accounting systems in different countries.
 This course will also review the purpose of international accounting organizations and their role in solving current accounting problems.
-Prerequisite: ACCT 307 or equivalent.

-540 Contemporary Issues in Accounting.
+Prerequisite: ACCT 307 or equivalent. - 540 Contemporary Issues in Accounting.
 (3) A conceptual study of financial accounting and reporting topics with an emphasis on current regulatory and policy issues.
 Emphasis will be placed on critical thinking, written and oral communication skills, and professional development.
-Prerequisite: ACCT 342 or equivalent with a grade of C or better.

-547 Corporate Financial Reporting and Analysis.
+Prerequisite: ACCT 342 or equivalent with a grade of C or better. - 541 Advanced Accounting Concepts.
+(3) A study of advanced topics in financial accounting (Equity Investments, Consolidations, Hedges, & Derivatives).
+Prerequisite: ACCT 343 with a grade of C or better. - 542 Advanced Accounting Concepts II.
+(3) A study of advanced topics in accounting, including not-for-profit and governmental entities.
+Prerequisite: ACCT 343 with a grade of C or better. - 547 Corporate Financial Reporting and Analysis.
 (3) An analysis of corporate financial reports and other disclosures, with emphasis on how this information can be used for making investment and credit decisions.
 This course will also consider the impact of accounting choice decisions on financial reporting and analysis.
 Not open to undergraduate or graduate accountancy students.
-Prerequisite: ACCT 307 or equivalent.

-551 Advanced Management Accounting/Systems.
+Prerequisite: ACCT 307 or equivalent. - 551 Advanced Management Accounting/Systems.
 (3) Application of managerial accounting concepts and techniques to develop, analyze, and interpret information and participate in management decision making processes.
-Prerequisite: ACCT 451 or equivalent with a grade of C or better.

-580 Advanced Auditing.
-(3) Advanced auditing functions, techniques, and guidance within internal (operational), regulatory and governmental auditing as independent, but related, fields of study.
-The course will also cover advanced topics and/or methods of fraud examination, as well as current research in the field.
-Prerequisite: ACCT 480 or equivalent with a grade of C or better.

-600 Independent Research in Accountancy.
+Prerequisite: ACCT 451 or equivalent with a grade of C or hetter - 580 Advanced Auditing.
+(3) Advanced auditing topics, research and cases that emphasize the analytical skills and professional judgment required to formulate audit options.
+Prerequisite: ACCT 480 or equivalent with a grade of C or better. - 600 Independent Research in Accountancy.
 (3, repeatable to 6) Independent reading and study of selected topics in Accountancy.
 Prerequisite: Completion of six graduate bours in accounting and permission of Graduate Committee.